BluWizard10/creator-docs/Docs/docs/avatars/avatar-performance-ranking-system.md

 ### Minimum Displayed Performance Rank on PC
 On VRChat for PC, the Minimum Displayed Performance Rank is set to "Very Poor" by default.
 This means that, by default, no avatars will have their components or display affected for performance reasons on PC.
 If you wish to change this, you can choose between "Medium", "Poor", or "Very Poor" options.

-### Avatar Performance Rank Blocking on Android
+### Avatar Performance Rank Blocking on Android and iOS
-On VRChat for Android, the Avatar Performance Rank Block is set to "Medium" by default.
+On VRChat for Android and iOS, the Avatar Performance Rank Block is set to "Medium" by default.
 You can choose to change this to "Poor" to see avatars of that rank, but your performance may suffer as a result.

-You cannot disable the Avatar Performance Rank Block system on Android.
-In other words, avatars that are ranked as "Very Poor" will always have their display managed VRChat for Android, and may not display at all.
+You cannot disable the Avatar Performance Rank Block system on Android and iOS.
+In other words, avatars that are ranked as "Very Poor" will always have their display managed VRChat for Android and iOS, and may not display at all.

 No matter what setting you choose, if the [Avatar Dynamics](/avatars/avatar-dynamics) component limits are exceeded on Android, all of those components will be removed.
 In short, there is a hard cap for Avatar Dynamics components on Android avatars.

 ### Overriding Individual Avatars
 :::danger

-**"Show Avatar" for Very Poor avatars functionality may be removed in the future, and Very Poor avatars may be removed from Android entirely.** Please keep this in mind when creating avatars for VRChat on Android and Meta Quest.
+**"Show Avatar" for Very Poor avatars functionality is removed on both Android and iOS mobile devices, as Very Poor avatars cause various performance issues in VRChat on mobile.** Please keep this in mind when creating avatars for VRChat on Android or iOS.

+You can use "Show Avatar" on Meta Quest, however keep in mind it may be entirely removed in the future at any time.
 :::
 You can choose to override the the entirety of the system (and the Safety system) by selecting "Show Avatar" on each user you wish to show.